Swift Funds Financial Harassment: Dealing with Debt Calls?

 It is lawful for a debt collection company to contact you during Swift Funds’ debt collection and speak about your debt, but it is unlawful for them to bring any form of discomfort and fear to you.
 If a debt collection company is using cuss words to speak to you, threatening or harassing you, calling you at very odd hours, and calling your family and friends over and over again, that could be Swift Funds phone harassment, and they are violating your rights as a consumer.
 The Fair Debt Collections Practices Act (FDCPA) is crucial in protecting consumers from such harassment.
 Under the FDCPA, if your rights are violated, you are entitled to statutory damages up to $1000.00 plus Swift Funds is responsible for paying for your attorney fees.
 Additionally, the Telephone Consumer Protection Act (TCPA) protects consumers from robocalls, offering a means for financial redress if violations occur.

-Understanding Swift Funds Financial Services
+💡Understanding Swift Funds Financial Services

 Swift Funds Financial Services is a reputable debt collection agency that operates on behalf of its clients to recover payments on overdue accounts.
 They specialize in collecting debts across various sectors, including healthcare, retail, and financial services.
 As a legitimate debt collection agency, Swift Funds Financial Services is required to adhere to the Fair Debt Collection Practices Act (FDCPA) and other consumer protection laws.
-This means they must follow fair debt collection practices, ensuring that they do not engage in harassment, threats, or any other unlawful activities while attempting to collect debts.
+This means they must follow fair debt collection practices, ensuring that they do not engage in harassment, threats, or any other unfair practices while attempting to collect debts.

-How Do Debt Collectors Get Your Number?
+🔍How Do Swift Funds Financial Services Debt Collectors Get Your Number?

 Debt collectors have the right to call you.
 It’s their job.